IOM MIGRATION INFORMATION CENTRE

 You are here: Home Work Seasonal employment

-Seasonal employment is an activity the performance of which does not exceed 180 days during 12 consecutive months and is bound to a certain time of the year with a significantly higher volume of work and is included in the list of seasonal employment fields, which are agriculture, forestry, fishing, industrial production, construction, accommodation and catering services.
+Seasonal employment is an activity the performance of which does not exceed 180 days during 12 consecutive months, is bound to a certain time of the year with a significantly higher volume of work and is included in the list of seasonal employment fields, which are agriculture, forestry, fishing, industrial production, construction, accommodation and catering services.

-More information can be found in our factsheet: SEASONAL EMPLOYMENT.
+More information can be found in our factsheet: SEASONAL EMPLOYMENT

 The application must be submitted together with: